Calibre (film): Plot

-An aggressive Edinburgh businessman, Marcus, takes his boarding-school friend, Vaughn, whose fiancée is newly pregnant, on a weekend hunting in the Scottish Highlands.
-Vaughn has never hunted before.
-They spend the evening at a village pub, where they meet Logan, a community leader who bemoans the village's weak economy; and two young women, Kara and Iona.
+Edinburgh businessman Marcus takes his childhood friend Vaughn, whose fiancée is newly pregnant, on a weekend hunting in the Scottish Highlands.
+They spend the evening at a village pub, where they meet community leader Logan and two young women Kara and Iona.
 After dancing and drinking, Marcus leaves with Kara, despite being warned to stay away.
-Vaughn and Iona nearly kiss but Vaughn mentions his pregnant fiancée, so they have another drink instead.
+Vaughn and Iona nearly kiss before Vaughn mentions his pregnant fiancée.

-Early next morning, Marcus rouses a hungover Vaughn for their hunt.
-On the way, Vaughn deduces Marcus has used cocaine and chastises him.
-Vaughn realises he has forgotten ammunition for his rifle, so Marcus lets him borrow one of his guns, despite this violating the strict firearm laws.
-On the hunt, the pair happen upon a deer in a clearing, and Vaughn aims at a doe’s head; but it suddenly turns, causing Vaughn to shoot and kill a boy, unseen behind the deer.
+Next morning, Marcus wakes up a hungover Vaughn for their hunt.
+Vaughn realises he has forgotten ammunition for his rifle, so Marcus lends him one of his guns, violating the firearm laws.
+On the hunt, the pair happen upon a deer.
+Vaughn takes aims and fires, but it suddenly turns, causing him to fatally hit a boy, unseen behind the deer.
 The boy's father arrives and, in a fit of grief, picks up Vaughn's gun and points it at him; but Marcus shoots the man.
-Vaughn wants to tell the police about the incident but Marcus convinces him they will be arrested as murderers.
+Vaughn wants to turns himself in but Marcus convinces him they will be arrested as murderers.
 Marcus hides the bodies and they drive off, hoping to claim that they were hunting in another area.
-However, Marcus is told by a petrol station owner that Logan said no other hunters are around and convinces a traumatised Vaughn they can only protect themselves by returning after nightfall and burying the bodies.
+However, Marcus learns that they are the only hunters in the area.
+He convinces a traumatised Vaughn to return later to bury the bodies.

-They return to the village and are invited to dinner by Logan and his cousin Al; Logan asks if Marcus can help him find investors who might revitalise the community.
-At night, they bury the bodies.
-Marcus recovers the bullets, using a knife to dig Vaughn's bullet out of the boy's skull, over Vaughn's objections.
-They return just before dawn but are spotted by the B&B owner's young son.

-The next day, their departure is thwarted when Brian, another of Logan's brothers, slashes their tires and attacks Marcus for sleeping with Kara and giving her cocaine.
-At the garage, the mechanic tells Marcus the repairs will take a day.
-They return to the pub to hire a taxi, but find the driver drunk.
-On Logan's orders, Brian offers an aggressive and insincere apology, while complaining that the locals are beholden to "city twats" because they might bring in money.
-While Marcus is in the toilet, Vaughn speaks to Al and Iona and realizes the deceased were Logan's nephew and brother-in-law.
-Al's suspicions are raised when Marcus, upon returning, asks about "them" despite having only heard that Logan's nephew was missing.
+Returning to the village, they are invited to dinner by Logan, who asks if Marcus can help find investors to revitalise the community.
+At night, they bury the bodies after Marcus retrieves the bullets with a knife.
+The next day, Brian, one of Logan's brothers, slashes their tires and attacks Marcus for sleeping with Kara and giving her cocaine.
+The mechanic tells Marcus the repairs will take a day, delaying their escape.
+Speaking to Logan's cousin Al, Vaughn learns that the deceased were Logan's nephew and brother-in-law.
+Al becomes suspicious when Marcus asks about "them" despite having only heard that Logan's nephew was missing.